hamk-uas/logistics_sim/README.md

 The Python version used is Python 3.10.4.

-The Python modules listed in requirements.txt are needed.
+The Python modules listed in `[/requirements.txt](requirements.txt)` are needed.
 You can install them by:

 `pip install -r requirements.txt`